 The Internet of Things (IoT) opens a whole new smart reality to the utility industry, streamlining costs through optimizing operating inefficiency.
-According to McKinsey the total IoT market size of about $900 million in 2015 is expected to hit $3.7 billion in 2020, growing at a CARG of 32.6%.
-Furthermore, GE anticipates that by 2020, 50 billion devices will be connected to the internet and the investment during the next 15 years will reach $60 trillion.
+According to McKinsey, the total IoT market size of about $900 million in 2015 is expected to hit $3.7 billion in 2020, growing at a CAGR of 32.6%.

 Today, we are going through the fourth industrial revolution, which reshapes the way a lot of industries function.
-The First Industrial Revolution utilized stream and water power to mechanize production, the next one used electricity and assembly lines to create mass production.
-The Third Revolution came with the computerization, paving the way for the IoT that is currently playing the major part in the Fourth Industrial Revolution.
+The First Industrial Revolution utilized stream and water power to mechanize production.
+The next one used electricity and assembly lines to create mass production.
+The Third Revolution came with computerization, paving the way for the IoT that is currently playing a major part in the Fourth Industrial Revolution.

-Internet of Things, abbreviated as IoT, is a system of interconnected devices, which have actuation and potential programmability capabilities.
-In essence, an IoT-embedded system can connect different object via networks, enabling thereby collection of data from various devices, that can be monitored and managed in real time.
+Abbreviated as IoT, The Internet of Things is a system of interconnected devices with actuation and potential programmability capabilities.
+In essence, an IoT-embedded system can connect different objects via networks, thereby enabling the collection of data from various devices that can be monitored and managed in real time.

 Challenges of the Electric Power Industry

 IoT is key to most problem areas in this industry.
-IoT includes three core elements, that make this technology so prominent: asset digitalization, asset data collection, and computational algorithms to manage the network created by the interconnected assets.
+IoT includes three core elements that make this technology so prominent: asset digitalization, asset data collection, and computational algorithms to manage the network created by interconnected assets.

 All these components can enhance the efficiency and performance of the electric power grid at three levels: obtaining data from different sensors enhances the resilience of the grid, thus allowing power companies to manage resources more efficiently based on the information collected from assets and eventually leading to decision regards power generation and usage.

-In the long run, implementation of IoT allows electric power companies to improve efficiency, reduce unscheduled downtime, lower costs and minimize risks related to assets.
+In the long run, the implementation of IoT allows electric power companies to improve efficiency, reduce unscheduled downtime, lower costs, and minimize risks related to assets.

-In essence, the modern grid is moving from a one-way system, where power flows from a centralized generation station to customers, to a system, which can detect and manage decentralized consumption and production assets enabling power and information flow in multiple directions.
+In essence, the modern grid is moving from a one-way system, where power flows from a centralized generation station to customers, to a system that can detect and manage decentralized consumption and production assets, enabling power and information flow in multiple directions.

-The electric power industry consists of three core components: power generation, which converts primary energy resources into electricity; power distribution of electricity to millions of people; and power transmission, that connects generators to distributors.
+The electric power industry consists of three core components: power generation, which converts primary energy resources into electricity; power distribution to millions of people; and power transmission, which connects generators to distributors.
 All these processes can be significantly improved and developed by implementing IoT-embedded systems.

 Remote Asset Management

 IoT-powered asset tracking and management are one of the most promising applications in the power generation context.
-Such IoT systems connect employees, stakeholders and assets across the whole business chain into a single network.
-Moreover, connected sensors, embedded in assets, are able to measure wear, vibration, tear, temperature, etc. to estimate the overall state of assets from turbines to transmission lines.
-Adoption of IoT in power generation offers real-time alerts, predictive analytics, automatic reporting and real-time visibility.
+Such IoT systems connect employees, stakeholders, and assets across the whole business chain into a single network.
+Moreover, connected sensors embedded in assets are able to measure wear, vibration, tear, temperature, etc., to estimate the overall state of assets from turbines to transmission lines.
+The adoption of IoT in power generation offers real-time alerts, predictive analytics, automatic reporting, and real-time visibility.

 Decentralized Energy Generation

 Today, centralized power plants are widely spread, providing most industrialized countries with electricity.
-However, this centralized approach has been proved inefficient due to energy losses during transmission and lack of reliability guaranty.
-By contrast, the alternative approach – decentralized electricity generation – appears to be more reliable and cost-effective.
-Decentralization in this context means getting power from localized, multiple, energy networks.
+However, this centralized approach has been proved inefficient due to energy losses during transmission and lack of reliability guarantee.
+By contrast, the alternative approach – decentralized electricity generation – appears more reliable and cost-effective.
+Decentralization in this context means getting power from localized and multiple energy networks.

 Asset Maintenance Management

-Renewable energy as a source for electricity generation is gaining traction.
-According to bp, in 2017 the share of renewable electricity in global electricity generation was up to 8.4 %, constituting almost 50% of the growth in global power generation.
+Renewable energy as a source of electricity generation is gaining traction.
+According to bp, in 2017, the share of renewable electricity in global electricity generation was up to 8.4 %, constituting almost 50% of the growth in global power generation.
 IoT also found its place in this context.
-By implementing IoT-powered system for grid contribution, excess energy generated by solar panels at the rooftops or wind plants can be redistributed and sold to the grid.
+By implementing an IoT-powered system for grid contribution, excess energy generated by solar panels at the rooftops or wind plants can be redistributed and sold to the grid.

 Intelligent Decision Making